nasa/openmct-build/PLUGIN_DEVELOPER_GUIDE.md

 mct-cli allows developers to build an Open MCT deployment and install and manage Open MCT plugins through a command-line interface.
 To make your plugin compatible with mct-cli, you need to follow a few key conventions.

+## TL;DR

+1. Open MCT plugins are npm packages
+2. Your plugin needs to have a `package.json` file, per the npm standard
+3. Your package.json should define a `main` field that points to the entry point of your plugin.
+This should be a file that exports an Open MCT install function.
+4. Your package.json should define a `type` field that is either "commonjs" or "module" depending on whether you are using CommonJS or ES6 modules respectively.
+5. Your package.json should define a `peerDependencies` field that lists the version(s) of Open MCT your plugin is compatible with.
+6. Your plugin should export an install function that takes an Open MCT instance and, optionally, an options object as arguments.

 ## Plugin Structure

 Your plugin should be published as an npm package with a clear entry point that exports an install function.
 It is also good practice to include a peerDependencies field in your package.json to specify the version(s) of Open MCT your plugin is compatible with.